 - Suitable only for comparison

 - Misinterpreted easily

 - Limited information

 - Not suitable for further analysis

 Diagrams may be more or less accurate but are much more effective than tables in presenting the data.
 There are various kinds of diagrams in common use.
-There are two main types of the Diagrammatic representation.
+Amongst them the important ones are the following: